Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/08-dsp-library/README.md

 ### Tutorial Overview

-This tutorial shows how to construct a simple two-stage decimation filter.
+This tutorial shows how to construct a simple two-stage interpolator by 2 filter.
 This filter is not targeted at a specific real-life application, but is used to show how to use the DSP Library to construct filter chains.

 * Part 1 shows how to use create an AI Engine project and instantiate a parameterized FIR filter from DSPLib
 * Part 2 shows how to cascade filters together into a chain